eCommerce has never been more popular and launching an online store is one of the best ways to expand a business.

 If you need your site to be able to handle higher volumes of traffic, most website builders will allow you to simply upgrade to a bigger plan.

-For example, at Zyro, one of the most affordable website builders on the market – their basic eCommerce plan is $9.90 per month for a small business but as soon as you need to scale up you can switch to eCommerce +, capable of handling unlimited traffic for just $14.90 per month.
+For example, Zyro, one of the most affordable website builders on the market, has a basic business plan that’s $4.90 per month for small businesses.
+But as soon as you need to scale up you can switch to the online store plans that are capable of handling unlimited traffic for just a few dollars more.

 What’s more, with a website builder, changing the site’s look is just as easy with plenty of beautiful web templates to choose from.